 Culpeper DUI Arrest Process

-When an individual is arrested for DUI in Culpeper County, they will be taken to the Culpeper County jail where they will be taken to have their blood alcohol test performed.
+When an individual is arrested for a DUI in Culpeper County, they will be taken to the Culpeper County jail where they will have their blood alcohol test performed.
 At that time, it will be explained to them that there is a 20 minute waiting period during which they cannot vomit or belch or else the waiting period will have to start over.

 Once the waiting period is over, they will be brought to the Intoxilyzer machine and asked to give at least two samples of breath.
 If they’re able to give two samples, then the machine will give a readout of the lower of the two samples and that will be the blood alcohol content, which will be used as evidence of their impairment for the DUI charge.

 After the BAC test is completed, the individual will be brought before a magistrate judge, often over a video link, and at that time a police officer will present to the magistrate judge the evidence of DUI.
 In most cases, the magistrate judge will then issue an arrest warrant for a DUI and will make an initial bail determination for the accused.
 In some cases the individual will be released on his own recognizance, meaning they will not have to post any money to be set free.
 In other cases, the magistrate judge may require that bond be posted as a condition of being admitted to bail in which case an individual will either have to post cash in that amount or hire a bail bondsman to post security in that amount.